Jiayu Zhou

 Teaching

 Jiayu is developing new curriculums at both undergraduate and graduate levels, that incorporate the state-of-the-art machine learning research into classroom.
-Check out the website for my courses Machine Learning @ MSU.

 Selected Publications